yoe/fosdemvideo/README.md

 * we need room cheat sheets, best written in asciidoca
  * include: if speakers insist not to be recorded, dont
 * penta integration - whats the status?
+* do we want 20 small switches to have uplink connectivity to get the data of the latops easily at night?

 3 servers
 ----